-- 15. The JCRA has a duty under Article 8(2)(c) to perform its functions in such manner as it considers is best calculated to further Jersey's economic interests. - 16.
-The JCRA still holds the views it expressed in the consultation of the grant of a Licence to Citipost5, namely:
+- 16. The JCRA has a duty under Article 8(2)(c) to perform its functions in such manner as it considers is best calculated to further Jersey's economic interests. - 17.
+The JCRA is still of the view it expressed in the April 2009 consultation of the proposed grant of a Licence to Citipost and Hub, namely:

-"Should the grant of a licence to Citipost DSA result, through competition, in lower prices for postal services to existing providers of fulfilment services, this could potentially enable them to cut their costs and become more competitive against fulfilment companies located in other jurisdictions.
+"Should the grant of a licence to Citipost and Hub result, through competition, in lower prices for postal services to existing providers of fulfilment services, this could potentially enable them to cut their costs and become more competitive against fulfilment companies located in other jurisdictions.
 More diverse postal fulfilment services may also attract new providers of fulfilment services to Jersey.
 Finally, greater competition in the provision of postal services to fulfilment companies may also benefit Jersey by giving incentives to current providers of fulfilment services in Jersey to stay located in this jurisdiction.
-The JCRA has observed in the past that while JPL currently holds a monopoly for the provision of fulfilment services in Jersey, Jersey itself faces competition from other offshore jurisdictions (such as Guernsey and Switzerland) as a platform from which to provide such services6."
+The JCRA has observed in the past that while JP currently holds a monopoly for the provision of fulfilment services in Jersey, Jersey itself faces competition from other offshore jurisdictions (such as Guernsey and Switzerland) as a platform from which to provide such services."

-17. The grant of the Licence would therefore be in the economic interests of Jersey.
+18. The grant of the Licence would therefore be in the economic interests of Jersey.